diandian2710/Blog_Spring-Boot/README.md

 # Update

 ## 2020
+10/11/2020 Implement the article section
+5/11/2020 Deploy Shiro security framework
-11-2 Refactored the project, completed the establishment of the basic background interface, realized loading the menu by role, and cancelled the front desk access restriction
+27/10/2020 Refactored the project, completed the establishment of the basic background interface, realized loading the menu by role, and cancelled the front desk access restriction
-10-27 Use the front-end interceptor, migrate the database to mysql 8.0.15, and initialize the background management page
+20/10/2020 Use the front-end interceptor, migrate the database to mysql 8.0.15, and initialize the background management page
+14/10/2020 Fuzzy query in search box
-10-13 Complete the picture upload function
+13/10/2020 Complete the picture upload function
-10-11 Complete the book classification function
+11/10/2020 Complete the book classification function
-10-08 Complete the book paging function
+7/10/2020 Complete the book paging function
-10-06 Complete the book query function
+6/10/2020 Complete the book query function
-10-05 Complete the book modification function
+5/10/2020 Complete the book modification function
-10-04 Complete the book deletion function
+4/10/2020 Complete the book deletion function
-10-03 Complete the new functions of the book
+3/10/2020 Complete the new functions of the book